What is the OSSE School Garden Program (SGP)?

 The SGP was established through the D.C.
-Healthy Schools Act (2010) and is a component of the Nutrition Program team of the Division of Wellness and Nutrition Services at the Office of the State Superintendent of Education.
+Healthy Schools Act (2010) within the Division of Wellness and Nutrition Services at the Office of the State Superintendent of Education.
 This program supports school gardens through coordinating efforts of governmental and community organizations to facilitate garden-based teacher trainings, provide technical support, administer competitive grant funding and to oversee the Green Ribbon School Program.
 The mission of the SGP is to establish gardens as integral components of public and public charter schools.

 School Garden Grants

-The School Garden Program administers competitive grants annually.
-The purpose of this grant is to increase the capacity of DC school gardens as educational resources by providing institutional support to create meaningful learning experiences for students in school gardens.
+The School Garden Program administers $200,000 in competitive grants annually.
+The purpose of these grants is to increase the capacity of DC school gardens as educational resources by providing institutional support to create meaningful learning experiences for students in school gardens.
 Grants are typically awarded in early spring.
-More information can be found here: http://osse.dc.gov/publication/dc-school-garden-program-rfa
+More information can be found here:

 The SGP is committed to ensuring that school gardens are functional learning environments that engage students in garden-based learning.
 Currently the SGP is able to provide to following types of support to registered schools: